ldv-klever/klever/docs/tutorial.rst

 Code Coverage Reports for Unknowns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you would like to investigate most complicated parts of the target program source code that can cause unknown (timeout) verdicts, you should open a page with a list of timeouts (:numref:`tutorial_opening_list_timeouts_page`) and then open a particular timeout page (:numref:`tutorial_opening_timeout_page`).
+If you would like to investigate the most complicated parts of the target program source code that can cause unknown (timeout) verdicts, you should open a page with a list of timeouts (:numref:`tutorial_opening_list_timeouts_page`) and then open a particular timeout page (:numref:`tutorial_opening_timeout_page`).
 A timeout code coverage report (:numref:`tutorial_timeout_code_coverage_report`) looks almost like the safe code